The Two Scenarios for the War of Gog of Magog

 I will go up to the land of unwalled villages; I will go to them that are at rest, that dwell safely, all of them dwelling without walls, and having neither bars nor gates.

-We should note these important conditions of Gog’s invasion: (1) Gog of Magog will attack Israel only when Israel is reunited and (2) at rest and safety, having neither bars nor gates.
+We should note these important conditions of Gog’s invasion: (1) Gog of Magog will invade Israel only when Israel is reunited and (2) at rest and safety, having neither bars nor gates.

 Such a description of Israel being safe and well seems to point to the Messianic time which, according to Maimonides, and we should agree with him, will take place at Messiah’s arrival.